Wade Meckler: Professional career

+San Francisco Giants

 Minor leagues

-Meckler was drafted by the San Francisco Giants in the eighth round of the 2022 Major League Baseball Draft.
+Meckler was drafted by the San Francisco Giants in the eighth round of the 2022 Major League Baseball draft.
 He signed for a below-slot signing bonus of $97,500.

 Meckler made his professional debut with the rookie–level Arizona Complex League Giants, with whom he batted .290/.460/.395 in 38 at bats playing nine games in center field, two in left field, and one in right field.
 He was then promoted to the Single–A San Jose Giants in the California League with whom he batted .439/.540/.683 in 41 at bats, playing 11 games in left field and two games in center field.

 He started 2023 with the High–A Eugene Emeralds of the Northwest League, with whom Meckler batted .456/.494/.633 in 79 at bats, playing 10 games in right field, six in left field, and three in center field.
 He was promoted to the Double–A Richmond Flying Squirrels of the Eastern League during the season with whom he batted .336/.431/.450 in 149 at bats, playing 17 games in center field, 11 games in left field, and nine games in right field.
 He was then promoted to the Triple–A Sacramento RiverCats of the Pacific Coast League on July 31 where he was 3.7 years younger than the average player, and batted .400/.546/.600 in 25 at bats, playing four games in right field and three in left field before he was promoted to the major leagues.
 Baseball America tabbed him the Giants organization hitter with the best strike zone discipline.

 Major leagues

 On August 14, 2023, Meckler was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut with the Giants the same day, only 13 months after being drafted.
 On September 6, Meckler was optioned back to Sacramento.

 Meckler was optioned to Triple–A Sacramento to begin the 2024 season.
 He spent the entirety of the season in the minor leagues, appearing for Sacramento, Richmond, Eugene, San Jose, and the ACL Giants.
 In 44 appearances split between the five affiliates, Meckler batted .280/.366/.423 with nine home runs, 41 RBI, and nine stolen bases.

-He was again optioned to Triple-A Sacramento to begin the 2025 season.
+Meckler was again optioned to Triple-A Sacramento to begin the 2025 season.
+In 87 appearances for the River Cats, he batted .287/.390/.370 with one home run, 32 RBI, and 11 stolen bases.
+Meckler was designated for assignment by San Francisco on December 19, 2025, following the signing of Adrian Houser.